Shahrak-e Yasrab

-Shahrak-e Yasrab (شهرك يثرب) (Note: Also romanized as Shahrak-e Yas̱rab) is a village in Aliabad Rural District of the Central District of Qaem Shahr County, Mazandaran province, Iran.
+Shahrak-e Yasrab (شهرک يثرب) (Note: Also romanized as Shahrak-e Yas̱rab, lit.
+'Yasreb Town') is a planned town in Aliabad Rural District of the Central District in Qaem Shahr County, Mazandaran province, Iran.

+The town is southeast of Qaem Shahr city, with Laharem Taluk village just east of the town.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 5,126 in 1,328 households.
+At the time of the 2006 National Census, the town's population was 5,126 in 1,328 households.
 The following census in 2011 counted 4,535 people in 1,317 households.
-The 2016 census measured the population of the village as 4,055 people in 1,303 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the town as 4,055 people in 1,303 households, the most populous in its rural district.